Friday, January 31, 2025

 declares the LORD.

-Jeremiah then inserts a proverb on Wisdom and the importance of the knowledge of God and his views on justice and righteousness.
+Jeremiah then inserts a proverb on Wisdom and the importance of the knowledge of God.
+If one boasts, it should be that he understand YHWH and His views on justice and righteousness.

 Jeremiah 9:25-26, Circumcised only in the flesh